-D. NET ASSETS
+D. NET POSITION

-Net assets represent the difference between assets and liabilities in the basic financial statements.
-Net assets invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any longterm debt used to build or acquire the capital assets
+Net position represents the difference between assets and liabilities in the basic financial statements.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.